d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 This is a batch file that logs into a remote server, selects the `Bios` type, and gets the `BootMode` value.

-## Saving and loading a file using file-based editing mode
+## Saving and Loading a File Using File-Based Editing Mode

 ```
 :: saveload.bat [SELECTOR] [FILENAME]